-The Portland branch of the Department of Commerce specializes in helping small to medium-sized companies develop and execute exporting strategies.
+The Oregon branch of the U.S. Commercial Service specializes in helping small to medium-sized companies develop and execute exporting strategies.
 The site provides a resources database on topics like international market research, financing export transactions, and engaging trade partners.
 There are also paid services to help the companies enter international markets or looking to expand their business overseas.

 This document provides the legal framework that a manufacturer who is interested in pursuing a sales representative or distributorship arrangement in Oregon should follow.
 Brief summaries of potential legal issues involving contracts, representative statutes, noncompetition provisions, franchise details, tax implications, and Oregon antitrust laws are also included.
 Prepared by: Ater Wynne LLP Attorneys at Law.